 To ensure that credit unions are represented from the outset of discussions, World Council maintains an engaged stakeholder relationship with the following organizations to influence global standards:

-World Council also advocates on behalf of credit union interests before the Group of Twenty (G20) and works with European Network of Credit Unions and our members in Europe to influence European commission policy regarding credit union legislation.
+World Council also works with European Network of Credit Unions and our members in Europe to influence European commission policy regarding credit union legislation.

 World Council issues regulatory alerts via The Telegraph as well as a compendium of country-specific activities through the biannual Global Regulatory Update, both issued via email to member CEOs and legislative contacts.